 Headteachers can offer support and advice where required.

-Pupils can also access The Big White Wall, a free online confidential support service available to residents aged between 16-24.
-For further information visit www.bigwhitewall.com The service is completely anonymous.
+Pupils can also access togetherall, a free online confidential support service available to residents aged between 16-24.
+Please visit www.togetherall.com.
+This service is completely anonymous.

 Your child will start a phased return to school from 12 August.
 Work is ongoing to plan transport and any specialist support your child requires.
 Education will work in partnership with colleagues in Health and Social Care Partnership to offer support to children with ASN.
 All children with healthcare plans will have these reviewed for returning to school to reassure parents.

-All required safety assessments will be in place and will outline how we will support programmes to care for your child which will include administering medication, feeding, exercising and physiotherapy.
+All required safety assessments will be in place and will outline how we will support programmes of care for your child which will include administering medication, feeding, exercising and

 If you have any questions related to your child, please contact your Head Teacher for further reassurance.

 The Scottish Government has removed the legal duty on councils to provide 1140 hours of early learning and childcare to all eligible two-year-olds and three and four-year-olds by August 2020.
-This decision was made to support councils who are providing front line support in response to the Coronavirus pandemic.
+This decision was made to support councils providing frontline support in response to the Coronavirus pandemic.